jonlpersson/ed-latimore/site/_drafts/impossible-sleep-recreates-hubermans-sleep-cocktail.md

 ***If you want to just hop in and get started, go for it.
 Purchase at the following link.
 Use discount code "Ed20" —&gt;[Get it here](https://impossible.co/products/sleep?utm_source=sponsorship&amp;utm_medium=email&amp;utm_campaign=ed&amp;utm_term=sleep){: target="_blank" rel="noopener"}***

-For reasons explained later in this article, Runyon’s Impossible sleep formula only includes the recommended dosage of theanine and magnesium.
+For reasons explained later in this article, Runyon’s Impossible Sleep formula only includes the recommended dosage of theanine and magnesium.
 There is no apigenin, but that’s alright because the formula works just as well without it.

 However, if you’ve done your research and want to add apigenin (I do with even better effects), you can easily get it from amazon right here—&gt;[Purchase the apigenin I use](https://amzn.to/3BNaWuB){: target="_blank"}.

 Let’s dive deeper into the 3 ingredients of this sleep cocktail.
 If you don’t care for the science, jump to "[My experience with Impossible Sleep"](https://edlatimore.com/impossible-sleep-andrew-huberman-sleep-cocktail/#my-experience-with-impossible-sleep)

-## What is L-theanine and how does it work for sleep?
+## What is L-theanine and how does it help you sleep better?

 L-theanine is an amino acid.
 It is non-mutagenic or non-carcinogenic and well-tolerated.
 While tea is L-theanine's most common dietary source, it’s also found in mushrooms.
 In foods, particularly green tea.